 The Donner Medal in Canadian Studies is presented biennially by The Association for Canadian Studies in the United States (ACSUS) for distinguished achievement, scholarship and program innovation in the area of Canadian Studies in the United States.

 The recipient is selected by a committee of members of the Association after nominations have been publicly solicited.
 Nominees can include a person in any field who has made a significant contribution to Canadian studies in the United States during a reasonable period of residence in the U.S., even if no longer a resident.
 Current officers of ACSUS are ineligible for consideration.
 The primary criterion for selection is contribution to Canadian studies in the United States.
 The recipient shall have been active in and made contributions in at least one of the following categories: teaching, scholarship, administration, public affairs.

 The recipient of the Donner Medal for 2017 is Dr. Myrna Delson-Karan.
-The award will be made posthumously at the 24th Biennial conference in Las Vegas, October 2017.

 As a professor of French at a number of universities in New York and in Texas, Professor Delson-Karan exposed her many students to the richness of Quebec literature and to the multidisciplinary study of Canadian culture and society.
 Similarly, at an impressive number of association meetings and conference events, she exposed American colleagues and graduate students across the country to the voices of over 100 Quebec authors reading from a broad range of their works.
 This remarkable contribution to the field is a hallmark of Myrna’s personal dedication to the promotion of French-Canadian literature and a tribute to her organizing skills.